 Pros

-Free night rewards: An undoubtedly valuable feature for frequent travelers, many hotel credit cards will give out free nights stays as a sign-up or anniversary bonus, or you can accumulate points to then redeem for a hotel stay.
+Free night rewards: Many hotel credit cards offer free nights as a sign-up or anniversary bonus, or you can accumulate points to redeem for a hotel stay.

-Substantial sign-up bonuses: With many hotel credit cards, you can get a massive amount of points soon after opening your account and spending the required amount in a certain timeframe.
-This creates a great opportunity to immediately feel the impact of your new card.
+Substantial sign-up bonuses: With many hotel credit cards, you can get many points soon after opening your account and spending the required amount in a certain timeframe.

 Cons